brady-mcdermott/brady-mcdermott/README.md

 # Welcome!
 </br>

-Since we haven't officially met yet, here's a little **About Me**
+### Since we haven't officially met yet, here's a little **About Me**
 </br>

-> Curious by nature, I am passionate about understanding the world around me, and today's world is built around one crutial element: Technology.
->
-> Where others may see a simple website or a fun videogame, I see a question; gaps in my knowledge that I crave to fill.
->
-> I have always strived to study, understand and bring my curiosities into existence, driving me to delve deep into the world of Computer Science.
-And I don't intend to surface anytime soon.
+I am currently a Junior at Penn State studying Computer Science and this last Summer I was an intern at Carnegie Mellon's SEI division, where I will be continuing to work throughout the next semester.

 </br>